mbudak21/2024F/ENGR421/Obsidian Notes/Week 1/Supervised Learning.md

 **Version Space**: Set of all $h \in \mathcal{H}$ that are correct for the training dataset.

 Supervised learning is classified into two categories of algorithms, depending on the data wanted.
-The data is either *Classified* to a class, or *guessed* to a real number. [[Classification]] and [[Regression]]
+The data is either *Classified* to a class, or *guessed* to a real number. [[Classification]] and [[Regression]].